Contents

 1.4 Metrics and Broader Domains

-• Multimodal (Design2Code): Translating UI images into frontend code, measuring high-level visual similarity and low-level element recall.
+• Multimodal (Design2Code): Translating UI images into frontend code, measuring both high-level visual similarity and low-level element recall.

 2. Agentic Frameworks